somdipdatta/qablet-fcn-demo/README.md

-# Pricing and Backtesting Structured Products
+# Pricing and Backtesting Fixed Coupon Notes

 This repository has an example that uses qablet framework to define a structured product and to price and backtest it.